Mooney Lab @ University of Southern California

 Anika Shrivastava

-Undergraduate studentAnika is an undergraduate in the Quantitative Biology program and is interested in human genetics and disease.
-She is currently completing an internship at Expedia.
-In the lab, Anika is working on quantifying regions of the genome that harbor potential recessive lethal mutations by layering information from multiple types of genomic annotations.
+Former Undergraduate studentAnika was an undergraduate in the Quantitative Biology program and is interested in human genetics and disease.
+While in the lab, she worked on quantifying regions of the genome that harbor potential recessive lethal mutations by layering information from multiple types of genomic annotations.
+Anika was a Provost Undergraduate Research Fellow, completed an internship at Expedia, and now works as a Software Engineer at Capital One.

 Fun fact from Anika: I have been playing the piano for 15 years and have a minor in musical studies at USC.